x-bananer/mursu-sushi-restaurant/README.md

 # HTML Page Branch

-## Temporary structure for HTML assignment
+## Temporary README and temporary structure for HTML assignment
 The main idea is NOT perfect reusability, but splitting the page into INDEPENDENT components.

 So if Unna has a card and I also have a card, that’s not a problem, later we can rename them and use separately when we move to React components.